Khalfan Ibrahim: Senior team

 After his stellar performances at the youth level, he and his teammates broke into the Annabis senior team.
 Their first major triumph was the Asian Games title won in front of home fans, with Khalfan scoring 2 goals.
 He scored two superb goals against Bangladesh in their Asian Cup 2007 qualifying match.
-He then took part in his first Gulf Cup, where Qatar couldn't defend their title despite Khalfan scoring one goal against Bahrain.
+He then took part in his first Arabian Gulf Cup, where Qatar couldn't defend their title despite Khalfan scoring one goal against Bahrain.
 In 2008, he played a prominent part in Qatar's World Cup qualifying campaign scoring against Asia's No 1 side-Australia.

 Khalfan took part in Qatar's 2014 World Cup Qualifications which were held from 2011.
 In a match versus Indonesia, which would be Indonesia's last hopes of qualifying for the World Cup, Khalfan scored an amazing goal from a long way out after dribbling past the defenders.
 Qatar proved to be too much for Indonesia, eventually winning the game 3–2 in a tightly clinched match.
 Khalfan also got a brace in the home match against Indonesia in a 4–0 win, thus officially eliminating them from qualifying, and in the process, making him the top scorer for Qatar in the 2014 WCQ.

 Brazilian legend Zico commented on Khalfan's performance against Indonesia, stating "I saw that (2014 FIFA World Cup qualifying match) between Indonesia and Qatar on television, and I saw this wonderful player.
 He has speed and great dribbling skills.
 He has the features of a Brazilian player.
 I am confident that Qatar can produce talented players like Khalfan Ibrahim".